krivard/codalab-worksheets-wiki/Dev_CodaLab-CLI-Execution-in-Docker.md

-## Execution using docker
+## Installing docker

-Every execution on CodaLab (should ideally) happen in a [docker](https://www.docker.com/) container, which provides a standardized Linux environment that is lighterweight than a full virtual machine.
+Every execution on CodaLab (should ideally) happen in a [docker](https://www.docker.com/) container, which provides a standardized Linux environment that is lighter-weight than a full virtual machine.

 The current official docker image is `codalab/ubuntu`, which consists of Ubuntu 14.04 plus some standard packages.
 See the [CodaLab docker